George Lincoln Rockwell: Virginia gubernatorial election campaign (1965)

 Rockwell ran as a candidate in the 1965 Virginia gubernatorial election.
 He planned his run at least a year in advance of his actual run, telling an associate that such a campaign would be useful to inflame the reaction of the Jewish population.
 He filed for governor on April 20, 1965, running as an independent.
-Rockwell campaign promoted white schools, law and order, taxes and welfare, anti-subversive commission, and relocation benefits.
+Rockwell's campaign promoted white schools, law and order, taxes and welfare, anti-subversive commission, and relocation benefits.

 Come election day in November, Rockwell received 5,730 votes (also reported at about 6,500).
 This was slightly less than 1% of the total vote.
 While he was initially disappointed and shocked by his showing, only weeks later at a speech he spun it as a positive result, saying that "with a budget of $15,000, with a total press blackout, and with a 'Kosher conservative' [splitting the vote] ...
 I got 7,000 people to vote for a Nazi."